ibm-cloud-docs/sap/sap-offerings-hana-iaas-power-virtual-server-profiles.md

 ## Custom
 {: #custom}

-{{site.data.keyword.IBM_notm}} Power Systems are available with fully adjustable CPU Cores and Memory (RAM GiB).
-When you create a virtual server instance, you can define a custom size of the {{site.data.keyword.IBM_notm}} Power Systems virtual servers profile to use for nonproduction SAP HANA instances, in accordance with existing SAP HANA for {{site.data.keyword.IBM_notm}} Power Systems Power Systems best practices and guidance from SAP.
+{{site.data.keyword.IBM_notm}} Power Virtual Servers are available with fully adjustable CPU Cores and Memory (RAM GiB).
+When you create a virtual server instance, you can define a custom size of the {{site.data.keyword.IBM_notm}} Power Virtual Server profile to use for nonproduction SAP HANA instances, in accordance with existing SAP HANA for {{site.data.keyword.IBM_notm}} Power Systems best practices and guidance from SAP.

 Custom profiles are for nonproduct development for testing or development use only.
-These profiles aren't intended for production deployments and aren't supported or certified by SAP production.
+These profiles aren't intended for production deployments and aren't supported or certified for SAP production.
 You cannot use this profile to go from a nonproduction environment to a production environment.

 Each profile must have at least two dedicated cores.
 You can choose between Tier 1 (NVMe-based flash storage) and Tier 3 (SSD flash storage) storage.
 The Tier 1 storage type is best for customers who require higher throughput.
 Customers who don't require exceptionally high throughput and are looking to minimize costs want to select Tier 3.
 For more information, see the [What is a Power Systems Virtual Server?](/power-iaas?topic=power-iaas-about-virtual-server#storage-tiers) storage tiers section.